 The school will serve breakfast daily from 7:15 a.m. until 7:50 a.m.
-Students who qualify for free or reduced-price breakfast.
+Students who qualify for free or reduced-price lunch also qualify for free or reduced-price breakfast.
 The school district charges students \$2.90 for breakfast.